Academic Programs in which you can do geophysics.

-If you are interested in studying geophysics at the undergraduate level, there are several options for you depending on your interests.
-If you would like more advice on which program is best for you, please contact us (see email link below).
+If you would like more advice on which program is best for you, please contact us at email@example.com

 This program is a regular physics specialist degree.
 A geophysicist is a physicist who applies their knowledge to the study of Earth and other planets so many of the standard physics courses in mechanics, electricity and magnetism, thermodynamics, computational and laboratory physics provide the foundation for geophysics.
 You are an excellent candidate for pursuing graduate work in geophysics if you do the Physics Specialist program.
 If you would like more exposure to geophysics, then you can choose geophysics courses to meet several of the program requirements.
 For example, in third and fourth year, the PHY3/4XXH1 requirements can be met by taking courses such as: